Divorce Attorneys In Columbus, Ohio

 When a marriage is ending, many people get caught up in emotional conflict.
 While the divorcing couple may agree that the marriage is over, they often disagree as to how to resolve custody, property division and other matters in their divorce.
-At the law firm of Sowald Sowald Anderson Hawley & Johnson in Columbus, Ohio, our attorneys will help you keep your focus on the tasks at hand: achieving an equitable division of marital assets, creating a parenting plan for raising your children, and determining appropriate child support and spousal support.
+At the law firm of Sowald Sowald Anderson Hawley & Johnson, our divorce attorneys in Columbus, Ohio, will help you keep your focus on the tasks at hand: achieving an equitable division of marital assets, creating a parenting plan for raising your children, and determining appropriate child support and spousal support.

 For more information on a divorce topic, click on one of the links below:

 - Marriage dissolution: Marriage dissolution is an alternative to a contested divorce.

 - Collaborative law: Collaborative law focuses on the parties and their attorneys working together as a group to identify and address the issues and concerns of both parties in order to help the two sides resolve complex divorce issues without putting the decision into the hands of the court.
 A successful collaborative law case results in the marriage being terminated by dissolution and avoids the time, expense and emotional costs that result from a contested divorce.

 - Mediation: Mediation is a process that can be employed in a contested divorce in a collaborative case or a simple dissolution.
 Mediation provides an opportunity for the parties to work with a neutral third party who can assist them by facilitating discussion so that the parties can both express their thoughts and concerns with the hope of developing an agreement that meets the needs of both parties and their children.
 If an agreement is reached on all, or some, issues, the agreement can be incorporated into a divorce decree or separation agreement.

 - Marital property division: Ohio courts start with a presumption that an equitable property division means an equal one.
 However, the judge can decide that an unequal division is “equitable” based on the facts of your case.